ulfboge/forest-compliance-offers/docs/05_supporting_materials/05-09_got-project-summary.md

 Deliver a modular, client-tailored pathway that helps forest managers and supply-chain actors prove **deforestation-free origin (EUDR)**, stay **audit-ready (FSC/PEFC)**, operate a **practical monitoring system**, and translate insights into **bankable financial plans**—with embedded training so teams retain control.

+By improving traceability and performance of supplier networks, the platform also strengthens the long-term quality and viability of client supply chains.

 ---

 ## 2. Modular Offer